Enrich Your Life with the Music of 6 Unacknowledged Supernova Composers

 Had you heard of any of these women before?
 Let me know your thoughts or experiences in the COMMENTS below. 🙂

-PS: Are you curious about the recent theory that gifted composer Anna Magdalena Bach, wrote some of her husband Johann’s finest works?
+PS: Are you curious about the recent theory that gifted composer Anna Magdalena Bach, wrote some of Johann’s finest works?